-a.
-The Acquisition section of the Federal government's comprehensive environmental stewardship and compliance assistance Web site is the portal for federal green purchasing programs.
-This site provides links to, and highlights from programs which enable agencies to meet green procurement goals, including but not limited to: Environmentally Preferable Purchasing (EPP), Comprehensive Procurement Guidelines (CPG), the ENERGY STAR® Program, and FEMP.

-- b.
-Routinely used government supply sources have green products, but these products must be sought and specifically requested.
-Products are available through supply catalogs published by the GSA and local contractors serving as AbilityOne Program distributors (). - c.
-GSA offers a variety of environmental products and services to its Federal customers to assist them in their efforts to comply with procurement responsibilities outlined in federal environmental laws and regulations.
-Environmental products can be viewed and purchased from the GSAAdvantage!® and GSA Global Supply online purchasing systems. - d.
+- a.
+The Acquisition section of the Federal government's comprehensive environmental stewardship and compliance assistance web site is the portal for federal green purchasing programs.
+This site provides links to, and highlights from, programs which enable agencies to meet green procurement goals, including but not limited to: Environmentally Preferable Purchasing (EPP), Comprehensive Procurement Guidelines (CPG), the ENERGY STAR® Program, and FEMP. - b.
+Routinely used Government supply sources have green products, but these products must be sought and specifically requested.
+Products are available through supply catalogs published by the GSA and local contractors serving as AbilityOne Program distributors. - c.
+GSA offers a variety of environmental products and services to its Federal customers to assist them in their efforts to comply with procurement responsibilities outlined in Federal environmental laws and regulations.
+Environmental products can be viewed and purchased from the GSA Advantage! and GSA Global Supply online purchasing systems. - d.
 EPA's Database of Environmental Information for Products and Services provides a quick reference guide to the various programs and products.
 The EPA database provides links to contract language, specifications, and policies; environmental standards and guidelines; vendor lists of product brands; and other useful sources of information (e.g., fact sheets, guidance, case studies). - e.
 EPA maintains a list of designated recycled-content products and recommends the percentages of recycled content that the products must contain.
 Agencies can refer to EPA for a complete list of designated products, EPA's recommendations, and additional information. - f.
 USDA designates biobased products and provides guidance to assist agency purchasing of these products. - g.
-EPA's "Buying "Green" with the Government Credit Card" factsheet provides tips when using the government credit card that focus on buying products with recycled-content, buying products with reduced packaging; looking for the ENERGY STAR® label; asking if the product contains hazardous materials or toxic chemicals; and looking for other information on the environmental features of products. - h.
-Appendix B of OMB Circular A-123, Chapter 10 Environmental Requirements, prescribes policies and procedures to agencies regarding how to maintain internal controls that reduce the risk of fraud, waste, and error in government charge card programs.
+EPA's "Buying "Green" with the Government Credit Card" factsheet provides tips when using the Government purchase card that focus on buying products with recycled-content, buying products with reduced packaging; looking for the ENERGY STAR® label; asking if the product contains hazardous materials or toxic chemicals; and looking for other information on the environmental features of products.

+- h.
+Appendix B of OMB Circular A-123, Chapter 10 Environmental Requirements, prescribes policies and procedures to agencies regarding how to maintain internal controls that reduce the risk of fraud, waste, and error in Government charge card programs.
 The requirement for compliance with OMB Circular A-123, Appendix B is contained in the Management Plan for the FAA Purchase Card Program. - i.
 EPA's ENERGY STAR® Program provides a current list of qualified products. - j.
 EPA Priority Pollutant List provides a current list of regulated chemical pollutants. - k.
 EPA information on resource conservation for construction and demolition. - 1.
 FEMP products and requirements. - m.
-The EPA Acquisition Regulation (EPAAR) establishes policy and procedures for acquiring environmentally preferable meeting and conference services.

-- n.
-FedCenter provides a compilation of the products for which EPA, DOE, and USDA have provided environmental or energy attribute recommendations. - o.
-The Defense Logistics Agency (DLA) provides a catalog with environmental products.
+FedCenter provides a compilation of the products for which EPA, DOE, and USDA have provided environmental or energy attribute recommendations. - n..
+The Defense Logistics Agency (DLA) provides a catalog with environmental products. - o.
+The GSA Green Products Compilation Web Tool facilitates the procurement of green/sustainable products and services.
+The products listed are those for which the U.S. Environmental Protection Agency, U.S. Department of Energy, or U.S. Department of Agriculture has issued designations or otherwise provided guidance for environmental or energy attributes.